beepbeepkaicodebop/beepbeepkaicodebop/README.md

 ## 🖋 What else should I say here?!
 DM me on LinkedIn or say hi on Twitter, alright?

 - 🔭 **I’m currently working on...** myself, I hope.
-Projects change and so do stacks, but it's been mainly backend and hopefully a frontend task here and there.
+Projects change, and so do stacks, but it's been mainly backend work with hopefully a frontend task here and there.
-- 🌱 **I’m currently learning...** to not be so anxious! (improving my biz - now I'm a Computer Science student uhuhhhhhh!)
+- 🌱 **I’m currently learning...** to not be so anxious! (improving my biz - now I'm a Computer Science student, uhuhhhhhh!)
-- 👯 **I’m looking to collaborate on...** anything that will have a positive impact on society, be it where I live or anywhere else.
-Let's create something from scratch or call me if you got something in mind!
-If I don't have the necessary tech skills, I'll learn it!
+- 👯 **I’m looking to collaborate on anything that will have a positive impact on society, whether where I live or anywhere else.
+Let's create something from scratch, or call me if you have something in mind!
+If I don't have the necessary tech skills, I'll learn them!
 - 🤔 **I’m looking for help with...** carreer mentoring, basically.
 I need to know my worth and learn how to negotiate it.
-I'd also like to learn new languages, I only speak two.
+I'd also like to learn new languages; I only speak two and a half.
-- 💬 **Ask me about...** almost anywthing as long as you don't disrespect me and it doesn't me I won't reply anyway so mind your language and the topic, alright?
+- 💬 **Ask me about...** almost anything as long as you don't disrespect me, but chances are I won't reply anyway, so mind your language and the topic for higher rates of replies, alright?
-- 📫 **How to reach me?** LinkedIn might be better?
-I'm always changing usernames/handlers/whatever the kinds call it these days.
+- 📫 **How to reach me?** LinkedIn might be a better bet, I guess?
+I'm constantly changing usernames/handlers/whatever the kids call it these days.
-- 😄 **Pronouns:** Call me Jay and we're good.
+- 😄 **Pronouns:** Call me Jay or Kai, and we're good.
 - ⚡ **Fun fact:** Damn, I got none...
-How could I know what'd be fun to you? lmao We can talk and find it out (if you're a recruiter HAHAHA)
+How could I know what'd be fun to you?
+Lmao We can talk and find it out (if you're a recruiter, HAHAHA)

 > `Take care, stay golden and be kind!`
 <p align="left">